Biden honors 'giant of our history' Bob Dole at US Capitol

 At times, Dole bucked his own party, particularly on a landmark tax bill, and helped create the Martin Luther King Jr. federal holiday.

+Senate Majority Leader Chuck Schumer praised Dole during Thursday's service as an American “who redefined and elevated what it means to serve country.”

+Current and former lawmakers from both parties joined the service.
+House Republican leader Kevin McCarthy joined but did not speak.

-The former senator announced in February 2021 a diagnosis of stage 4 lung cancer.
-Biden visited Dole at his home at the Watergate complex.
+Dole announced in February 2021 a diagnosis of stage 4 lung cancer.
+Biden visited him at his home at the Watergate complex.

 A few hours before the memorial was set to begin, Capitol Police locked down part of the Capitol complex after a staffer walked into an office building with a gun in his bag.
 The man was arrested on a charge of carrying a pistol without a license.

-Associated Press writers Mary Clare Jalonick and Michael Balsamo contributed to this story.
+Associated Press writers Kevin Freking, Colleen Long, Mary Clare Jalonick, Michael Balsamo contributed to this story.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.